GameDevTecnico/cubos-blog/content/0-2-and-coffeejam.rst

 The biggest change was the addition of a rotation gizmo, so now you can rotate entities using your mouse!

-We also added a toggle that allows changing between using global or local space with the Transform Gizmo, and a new type of gizmo, a ``Rotated Box``, which, unlike the old boz gizmos, does no need to be axis-alligned.
+We also added a toggle that allows changing between using global or local space with the Transform Gizmo, and a new type of gizmo, a ``Rotated Box``, which, unlike the old boz gizmos, does not need to be axis-aligned.

 Finally, the transform gizmo is now always rendered at the same size, regardless of the selected entity's distance to the camera.
 This should hopefully make it easier to use the tool when moving entities either very far away, or very close.